byllc/Resume/README.md

 Bill started this consultancy to address the need for affordable and reliable on-premise managed services for small to medium sized business and non-profit organizations.
 His primary business model was based on third party network administration but he also did a significant amount of software development, IT Consulting, technical training, business analysis and workflow optimization.

 ### Graduate Teaching Assistant, State University of New York at Buffalo
-* Taught and mentored students in undergraduate level mathematics
+* Taught and mentored students
 * Course teaching assignments included All levels of Calculus, Differential and Partial Differential Equations, Linear Algebra and Numerical Analysis

-### Technical Support/Corporate Trainer/Systems Administrator, User Friendly YCS
-**December 1998 - May 2000**
-* Corporate Training: Provided structured training classes in Office applications
-* Software and Hardware troubleshooting: PC Repair and System Building
-* Technical Support: End User customer support in person and via telephone
+## Military Experience

 ### Reserve Infantryman / Marksmanship Instructor, United States Marine Corps Reserve
 **May1996 – May 2003**
+* Honorably discharged at rank of Sergeant (E5)
+* Primary Occupation Infantryman
-* Marksmanship Instructor: Responsible for marksmanship training of individual marines
+* Secondary Occupation Marksmanship Instructor: Marksmanship coaching and training, the primary skillset of every Marine
-* Communications Operator: Radio communications and company wide communications coordination
+* Communications Operator: Short wave radio and company wide communications coordination
-* Team Leader: Performed both the roles of squad and team leader at various times
+* Team Leader: Managed and trained Marines in high stress environments

-## Technical Expertise
-* Worked professionally with: Go, Ruby, C, Objective-C, Java, PHP, Javascript, Actionscript, SQL, Visual Basic
-* Academic and hobby knowledge: MPI(C), Matlab, Mathematica, Erlang, Smalltalk, Go, and other languages, Electronics and Microcontrollers, OpenScad
-* System Administration: Linux/Unix, MacOS and Windows, Novell (CNA)
-* Database Experience: PostgreSQL, MySQL, MSSQL and Redis, MS Access
-* Enterprise Patterns: Real Time data migration and ETL solutions, Parallelization, Process Scaling, 12 Factor

-## Administrative Experience
-* Training, Mentoring
-* Management of small and medium sized teams
-* Coordinating remote teams
-* Business anaysis and project management

 ## Education